Panthers draft picks 2023: All of Carolina’s selections, NFL draft results, team order - ProFootballTalk

 Carolina has six total picks in this year’s draft.
 Two of those picks (No. 93 and No. 132) were acquired from San Francisco in the Christian McCaffrey trade last season.
 The Panthers also received a second round pick from the 49ers in that trade, but packaged that pick to Chicago as part of the deal to move up to No. 1 overall.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Panthers will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Panthers will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Carolina Panthers 2023 NFL Draft picks: